 Personal stories behind the names on the village war memorial from World War 2.

 Hill routes, riverside paths, stiles and fords have been ways of Dorset life for centuries.

 Origins of, and changes to rights-of-way and other footpaths over time.

 History of turnpike trusts that came to the village.

 Brewing.
 Map of locations of all the pubs.

 Mill workings, hatches and sluices, wells and pumps, the River Silley, the water meadows, sewers, flood relief.

-What happened to the farms that were in the village at the beginning of the C20th?
+What happened to the farms that were working at the beginning of the C20th?

-Record memories of people who worked on the land who are still alive in the village.
+Record memories of people who worked on the land who are still alive in the nearby villages.

 Dorset Historic Towns Project